jordiwave/CodeBlocks_Unofficial_Testing/windows_installer/Readme_Installer_Release.txt

 Outstanding Issues to be investigated:
 ======================================
-1) XP SP 3 support - different set of files from https://sourceforge.net/p/codeblocks/code/11196/tree/trunk/src/exchndl /win32/bin and /win64/bin
+1) Ticket 654 - Copy Debug Watch variable content to clipboard.
+Investigate the report to see if it can be fixed.
 2) Ticket 1020 - GDB issue - later MINGW release - investigate replacement GDB.exe or modify installer to show  extra details to the end user.
-3) Ticket 764 - Slashes in Makefile path converted to local filesystem style.
-Investigate the report to see if it can be fixed.
-4) Ticket 654 - Copy Debug Watch variable content to clipboard.
-Investigate the report to see if it can be fixed.
-5) Modify the installers for use by a non admin user.
+3) Modify the installers for use by a non admin user.
+Also add in support for C::B portable mode (see post as per https://forums.codeblocks.org/index.php/topic,24592.msg167882.html#msg167882)
-6) Other installer issues....
+4) Other installer issues....
 Please post ticket reference on the https://forums.codeblocks.org/index.php/topic,24592.0.html thread.
-7) Other Windows CB installation or configuration issues with the initial installation...
+5) Other Windows CB installation or configuration issues with the initial installation...
 Please post ticket reference on the https://forums.codeblocks.org/index.php/topic,24592.0.html thread.